-If Golden Nugget is able to launch in Pennsylvania and Michigan in early 2021 as they predict, Landcadia Holdings II could make some serious noise in the market next year.
+If Golden Nugget is able to launch a sportsbook and casino in Pennsylvania and Michigan in early 2021 as they predict, Landcadia Holdings II could make some serious noise in the market next year.
 With a market cap of just $704 million, some experts predict it could double in value next year.

 Now that we know how state legislation will directly increase the market capitalization of these companies, casino news is now more important than ever.